Backford

 Backford is a village and civil parish in the unitary authority of Cheshire West and Chester and ceremonial county of Cheshire, England.
-It is situated between Chester and Ellesmere Port on the A41 trunk road, to the north of the Shropshire Union Canal.
+It lies between Chester and Ellesmere Port on the A41 trunk road, north of the Shropshire Union Canal.

-Backford Cross is located about 1 + 1/4 mi to the north, the village of Mollington is approximately 1 mi to the west and the hamlet of Croughton is about 1 mi to the east.
+Backford Cross is about 1 + 1/4 mi to the north west, the village of Mollington is approximately 1 mi to the west and the hamlet of Croughton is about 1 mi to the east.

-According to the 2011 census the parish had a population of 117.
+According to the 2011 census, the parish had a population of 117.

 Formerly a township in the Wirral Hundred, its population was 138 in 1801, 155 in 1851, 141 in 1901, 119 in 1951 and 109 at the 2001 census.

 The neighbouring civil parish of Chorlton-by-Backford was added to Backford in 2015.

 St Oswald's Church is in the centre of the village, as is Backford Hall, which is a Grade II listed building.

 Until its sale for residential redevelopment in 2012, Backford Hall had operated as offices for Cheshire West and Chester Council.
-Its grounds were used as a golf course by the now defunct Backford Hall Golf Club from the late 1930s until 1950.
+Its grounds were used as a golf course by the now-defunct Backford Hall Golf Club from the late 1930s until 1950.